probmods/ppaml2016/chapters/5-vae.md

 ## Improvement 3 - Use `mapData`

 With VI it's possible to take an optimization step without looking at all of the data.
+Instead, we can sub-sample a mini-batch of data, and use only this subset to compute gradient estimates.

+Sub-sampling the data adds extra stochasticity to the already stochastic gradient estimates, but they are still correct in expectation.

-Contrast this with MCMC where each proposal has to look at all of the data.
-To use mini-batches, we switch from `map` to `mapData`.
+In code, all we do to use mini-batches is switch from using `map` to `mapData`.

 Note that by using `mapData` we're asserting that the choices that